About

 The Global Scholarly Community

 The Kinder Institute is quickly establishing itself as a global leader in the interdisciplinary study of constitutional democracy.
 The research generated by our faculty, graduate students, and postdoctoral fellows, as well as by contributors to our book series with University of Missouri Press, is blazing new trails in the understanding of the founding of the United States and its global legacy.
 More than a research leader, the Kinder Institute is likewise becoming an international destination for the exchange of ideas about these subjects.
-Notable for its cross-discipline and non-partisan, inter-ideological approach to programming, the Institute hosted the May 2018 conference/workshop for Volume 2 of Cambridge University Press’ five-volume Cambridge History of America and the World, a February 2019 conference aimed at re-imagining academic study of the Missouri Crisis of 1818-1821, and the Spring 2022 annual meeting of the Association of British American Nineteenth-Century Historians.
+Notable for its cross-discipline and non-partisan, inter-ideological approach to programming, the Institute hosted the May 2018 conference/workshop for Volume 2 of Cambridge University Press’ five-volume Cambridge History of America and the World, a February 2019 conference aimed at re-imagining academic study of the Missouri Crisis of 1818-1821, the Spring 2022 annual meeting of the Association of British American Nineteenth-Century Historians, and a Spring 2024 conference test-driving “electocracy” as a historical concept.
+Programs for all past conferences can be found here.

 Our inclusive and ambitious research agenda derives not only from the broad horizons of our in-house scholars but also from our physical location.
 With offices in historic Jesse Hall, the Kinder Institute is anchored in the heart of the United States in the oldest public university west of Mississippi River, and in a diverse state that has a rich history at the crossroads of migration, empire, and commerce.